sdudziak/kavari/README.md

-Kavari
+# Kavari
+### Easy, automated Kafka publish/subscribe with strong typing

 ---
-### Easy, automated Kafka publish/subscription with strong types

----
-This tool is to make usage of kafka super easy and safe, utilizing best practices and power given by [`confluent_kafka`](https://github.com/confluentinc/confluent-kafka-python)
+This tool aims to make Kafka usage extremely simple and safe,
+leveraging best practices and the power of [`confluent_kafka`](https://github.com/confluentinc/confluent-kafka-python).

-While it may be fast & fun to use weak types in Python for rapid development, that when it comes to expose any data outside the app, it is very reasonable to structure the message in predictable manner - providing stable contract of exposed data structure for external consumers.
+While using weak typing in Python may be quick and fun for rapid development, exposing any data outside your app requires a predictable and structured format.
+Providing a stable contract for external consumers ensures maintainability and safety.

-Also, because modern applications usually are hosted in a cloud - there is a necessity to implement additional readiness for host migration/failover scenarios, when pod manager can move host from one physical place to another.
-That results with specific situations when:
-* kafka might not achievable temporarily
+Additionally, since modern applications are usually hosted in the cloud, there’s often a need to handle scenarios like host migration or failover.
+For instance:

+- Kafka may become temporarily unavailable
-* consumers might be taken down in the middle of processing a message(s)
+- Consumers may shut down in the middle of message processing
-* rebalancing partitions

-All of these adds a lot of code for the basic implementation for the final product.

-This small library covers these, additionally providing some simplicity flavor on top.
+- Partition rebalancing may occur

+These situations typically require a lot of extra code in a production-ready setup.

+This small library handles those concerns for you — while also simplifying the developer experience.

-## Publishing message
+## 📨 Publishing messages

-Create a message type, that defines the payload (our strong typed message format)
+Create a message type that defines the payload (our strongly typed message format):

 ```python
 class TestKafkaMessage(KafkaMessage):
     topic = "test_topic"